 So far, the Blandin Foundation has invited a proposal, we’ve had productive conservations with the IRRRB and, with help from our local legislators and Itasca County, we are applying for State of MN bonding.

 Before we can receive funding from any of these resources, they want to be sure that we have the full support of our community.

 We need your help to show that we’re able and willing to do our part.
-The local share that we have to raise will be between $100,000 and $125,000
+The more we can raise, the better start we have!